benc-uk/aks-samples/1b-ingress/readme.md

 # 1b.
-Smilr - Ingress, DNS and HTTPS
+Microservices - Ingress, DNS and HTTPS

 This scenario builds on 1a and is intended to show a more typical real world way of deploying to Kubernetes.